masonnlp/ADE_extraction/README.md

-Repository for AMIA 2024 Poster Submission: "Identifying Adverse Drug Events Using Supervised Learning"
+Repository for AMIA 2024 Poster Submission: "Identifying Adverse Drug Events Using Ensemble Models"

 Directory structure: all files should be in the same directory, at the same level.